Have you been charged with Offence to Interfere With Corpse of A Human Being?

 If you have been charged with Offence to Interfere With Corpse of A Human Being make an appointment to see one of our experienced lawyers today.

-34B Offence to interfere with corpse of a human being
+34B Sexual activity with corpse of a human being

 (1) A person (A) commits an offence if—

 (a) A intentionally engages in an activity involving the corpse of a human being; and

 (2) A person who commits an offence against subsection (1) is liable to level 6 imprisonment (5 years maximum).

 (a) an activity is sexual if it would involve sexual penetration as defined by section 35A were the corpse a person;

 (b) an activity may be sexual due to—